 Top 10 Countries Projected to Have the Highest Unemployment Rates in 2025

-Unlike Bulgaria, Hungary has one of the lower average salaries in Europe, at €16,895.
-The country ranks as a lower-middle country globally and is considered less developed in Europe compared to many other nations.
-Hungary faces challenges such as lower levels of industrialization and a dependence on foreign investments; therefore, it still lags behind many wealthier European nations.
+Unlike Bulgaria, Hungary has one of the lowest average salaries in Europe, at €16,895.
+The country ranks as a lower-middle country globally and is considered less developed in Europe compared to other European nations.
+Hungary faces challanges of slow industrialization and heavy reliance on foreign investments, which has kept its economic growth behind that of many wealthier European countries.

 Similarly, Greece, Romania, Poland, and Slovakia are among the bottom European countries, with all having annual salaries below €20,000.
 Factors such as slower economic growth, high unemployment, debt, and limited industrial development contribute to their lower income levels.